eea/eea.docker.rabbitmq/README.md

     $ # *** Could not connect: [Errno 111] Connection refused

+If the credentials are invalid

+    $ # *** Access refused: /api/queues?columns=vhost,name,node,durable,messages

 ## Copyright and license

 The Initial Owner of the Original Code is European Environment Agency (EEA).